Have You Been Searching For Misophonia Treatment?

-Currently, I am training in Sequent Repatterning Therapy.
+I am trained in Sequent Repatterning Therapy.
 Sequent Repatterning Therapy utlitizes Internal Family Systems (Parts work), Coherence Therapy, and Hypnosis.
 It creates a new learning in the brain via memory reconsolidation.

 I am also influenced by the counter-conditioning techniques of Tom Dozier CLICK HERE and the techniques of Dr. Ezra Cowan’s EASE therapy for Misophonia, CLICK HERE.
 Also, I am influenced by the work of Amsterdam UMC.
 They have done extensive work in the study of Misophonia.
-Additionally, I use techniques from Acceptance & Commitment Therapy, Emotional Freedom Technique (Tapping), EMDR, somatic work, and mindfulness.
-I am part of a monthly consult group with other professionals treating Misophonia.
+Additionally, I use techniques from Acceptance & Commitment Therapy, Emotional Freedom Technique (Tapping), EMDR, Somatic Experiencing, and mindfulness.

 Because many people are triggered by specific people in their family, I look at family dynamics and any home stressors that may be happening.
 Additionally, I screen for a trauma history and treat that accordingly.
 In a small study, EMDR was shown to be helpful for Misophonia.
 To see how I work with trauma please click HERE.
 Also, I provide tools and teach techniques to calm down an overactive nervous system.
 There have even been ideas that people with Misophonia may be hard on themselves, have perfectionist qualities, or come from rigid families.
 I discuss all of these ideas with my clients.
 Overall, Misophonia is a very complex issue.
 With help and support from therapy, triggers can be a thing of the past.